GateSID: Adaptive Gating for Balancing Semantic and Collaborative Signals in Recommendation: Introduction

 To address the limitations of rigid fusion strategies in existing SID-based methods, we introduce GateSID, a framework designed for item-level adaptive integration of content and behavior.
 The key novelty of GateSID lies in its item-level adaptive fusion of attention distributions.
 Specifically, GateSID employs a gating-fused shared attention mechanism to modulate information flow between collaborative and semantic sequences.
 By jointly processing item embeddings and statistical features, it dynamically generates adaptive weights to balance these signals.
 Furthermore, we propose gate-regulated contrastive alignment to bridge the modality gap.
 This mechanism enforces stronger semantic–behavioral alignment for cold-start items while relaxing the constraint for popular items, thereby preserving the precision of their collaborative signals.
+Crucially, our experiments reveal that GateSID's primary contribution is not solely improving cold-start item recommendations, but rather achieving a balanced improvement across the entire item lifecycle: it preserves the strong collaborative signals of popular items while providing meaningful semantic support for cold-start items.
+This effectively resolves the classic trade-off where methods that help cold-start items often degrade performance on popular items.
 We summarize the main contributions of GateSID as follows.

-\begin{itemize} \item We propose a gating-fused shared attention mechanism that uses a gating network to dynamically balance semantic and collaborative signals.
+\begin{itemize} \item We propose a gating-fused shared attention that uses a gating network to dynamically balance semantic and collaborative signals, enabling adaptive fusion that keeps popular-item signals strong while enriching cold-start ones.

-\item We design a gate-regulated contrastive alignment that adaptively strengthens semantic-behavioral alignment for cold-start items while relaxing it for popular items to preserve their collaborative signals.
+\item We adopt a gate-regulated contrastive alignment that adaptively strengthens semantic-behavior alignment for cold-start items while relaxing it for popular items, preserving collaborative signals.

-\item We conduct extensive offline experiments and ablation studies to demonstrate the effectiveness of GateSID, and further validate its performance through online A/B tests. \end{itemize}
+\item We conduct extensive offline experiments and ablation studies to demonstrate the effectiveness of GateSID, and further validate its performance through online A/B tests.
+Our analysis reveals that GateSID successfully balances improvements across both cold-start and popular items. \end{itemize}